aptos-foundation/AIPs/aips/aip-8.md

 ## Timelines

-The change is to be implemented.
-Ideally, these should be landed to mainnet in 1/2 weeks and waiting for mainnet release.
+The change has yet to be implemented.
+Ideally, these should will landed to main in 1 to 2 weeks, then testnet, followed by mainnet.

 ## Future Potentials